F1 Results Today: Dutch Grand Prix Practice Times

 Is there Formula 1 today?

-There are two practice sessions today as the Dutch Grand Prix weekend got under way.
+There are two sessions today as the Dutch Grand Prix weekend continues.

 Who is the current F1 world champion?